zeitlinger/keyboard/README.md

 | Shift                          | Ring, Middle        |               |
 | Ctrl                           | Middle, Index       |               |
 | Alt                            | Ring, Index         |      10       |

+more combos if you want to use the pinky finger for mods:

 | Ctrl-Shift                     | Middle, Lower Index |      20       |
 | Alt-Shift                      | Ring, Lower Index   |      20       |
 | Ctrl-Alt                       | Pinky, Lower Index  |      20       |